exploreborders/LocalRAG/tests/README.md

 ## Overview

 This document provides guidance for writing and running unit tests in the LocalRAG project.
-The project uses pytest with comprehensive mocking to enable isolated unit testing.
+The project uses pytest with comprehensive mocking to enable isolated unit testing, with 409+ unit tests covering the entire codebase.

 ## Test Structure